PROGRAM, WORKSHOP, AND SPEAKER PROFILES

 6:00 PM — 7:00 PM

-Please come and help us kick off this year’s CVBS!
+Please come and help us kick off this year’s Central Valley Birding Symposium!
 Come meet the CVBS board & staff members!
 Reconnect with old friends!
 Meet new ones!
-Enjoy the scrumptious Hors D’oeuvres buffet & No Host Bar!
+Enjoy the delicious Hors D’oeuvres & No Host Bar!

 Introduction: David Yee